 They have a visibility problem.

-And it often starts with confusion about what these software products are actually designed to do well, such as pushing jobs to job boards, organizing candidates, tracking applicants, saving job templates, managing the hiring pipeline from application to offer letter, and streamlining the hiring process.
+And it often starts with confusion about what these software products are actually designed to do well, (like pushing jobs to job boards, organizing candidates, tracking applicants, saving job templates, managing the hiring pipeline from application to offer letter, and streamlining the hiring process).

-CareerPlug helps you manage and distribute jobs, but visibility on job boards like Indeed is primarily driven by sponsorship or active outreach.
+CareerPlug and software like it are known as ATS software – Applicant Tracking Systems.
+They help manage and distribute jobs, but visibility on job boards like Indeed is primarily driven by sponsorship or active outreach.

 I spend my time helping clients find candidates, so I understand how valuable my applicant tracking system is.
 In fact, I use mine dozens of times each day to track my Clients’ candidate pipeline, email candidates, store templates, set reminders.
 It works for me kind of like a CRM.

 But most small business owners aren’t thinking about it this way.
 They’re busy running their painting, pizza, or consulting business.
-And when they hear “your job is posted everywhere,” they reasonably assume that means people are actually seeing it.
+And when they hear “CareerPlug posted your job everywhere,” they reasonably assume that means people are actually seeing it.

 And this is where the disconnect happens.